-To Create a batch to archive and delete a folder, first, we need 7zip to be installed on your computer.
+To Create a batch to archive and delete a folder, first, we need 7zip to be installed on our computer.
 You can download the latest version of 7zip here.

-After installing 7zip, save following commands to a text file and save it as
+After installing 7zip, copy following commands to a text file and save it as

 Caution: If you don't have 7zip installed on your computer, this script will only delete your folder.
 So I added